richang3/code-challenge-platform-science/README.md

 `git clone git@github.com:richang3/code-challenge-platform-science.git`

-Building the sample then depends on your build tools.
+Building the app using your build tools.

 ### Android Studio (Recommended)

-(These instructions were tested with Android Studio Chipmunk
+(These instructions were tested with Android Studio Chipmunk)

 * Open Android Studio and select `File->Open...` or from the Android Launcher select `Import project (Eclipse ADT, Gradle, etc.)` and navigate to the root directory of your project.
 * Select the directory or drill in and select the file `build.gradle` in the cloned repo.